-- (2) If an employee is scheduled to work on a holiday, other than those listed in Section 4 (Paragraph 3) below, by receiving pay at time and a half in addition to either eight (8) hours of pay at the employee's regular hourly rate or an additional eight-hour day off. - (3) If an employee is scheduled to work on the Designated Holiday (as outlined above in Article 8, Section 1), for Thanksgiving Day, Christmas Day, or New Year's Day, he/she shall receive time and one-half (1 1⁄2) for all hours worked, plus eight (8) hours of Holiday pay at his/her regular hourly rate, plus an additional eight (8) hour day off with pay. - (3)(4) An employee held over, scheduled, or called into work outside of his regular workday (before 7:00 a.m. and after 3:30 p.m.) on a Designated Holiday, shall be paid two times his regular rate of pay for those hours worked outside of his/her regular day (before 7:00 a.m. and after 3:30 p.m.).
-This Section does not apply to work performed on an "observed" holidays as defined in Section 1 of this Article.
+- (2) If an employee is scheduled to work on a holiday, other than those listed in Section 4 (Paragraph 3) below, by receiving pay at time and a half in addition to either eight (8) hours of pay at the employee's regular hourly rate or an additional eight-hour day off. - (3) If an employee is scheduled to work on the Designated Holiday (as outlined above in Article 8, Section 1), for Thanksgiving Day, Christmas Day, or New Year's Day, he/she shall receive time and one-half (1 1⁄2) for all hours worked, plus eight (8) hours of Holiday pay at his/her regular hourly rate, plus an additional eight (8) hour day off with pay.

 Section 5.
 Incentive Personal Day.
 Each regular full-time employee of the City who does not use any sick leave for any purpose for the six (6) month period from January 1 through June 30 or from July 1 through December 31, shall be entitled to one (1) incentive personal day per six (6) month period.
-Each eligible employee must have been employed the entire period and not have carried a negative balance of sick time during that period.
 The incentive personal day granted pursuant to this section cannot be accrued and will be lost to the employee unless used within the next six (6) month period.